Travel and Adventure Show Tips To Use While Planning Your Trips.

 I have already written about how and why I became a travel writer.
 Those who know me will not be surprised to see the map above.
-All the lines in pink reveal the roads I have traveled since I arrived in Coachella Valley in September 2012.
+The pink lines reveal the roads I have traveled since I arrived in Coachella Valley in September 2012.
 Many of those trips were solo.
-Yes, that includes Highway 10 to Los Angeles, whose traffic sometimes slows to a turtle, which causes some people not even to consider driving there on their own.
+Yes, that includes Highway 10 to Los Angeles, whose traffic sometimes slows to a turtle, which causes some people not even to consider driving there alone.

 A Recent Trip to the Travel and Adventure Show

 Before I had decided to become a travel writer, the nuggets of what lay before me at this event raised my awareness of what I wanted to do.